e-miz/e-miz.github.io/README.md

 ## Citations

 - Citations are managed in a Zotero library and exported using the CSL JSON format[^1]
-- Citations formatting is largely controlled using a custom CSL file.
+- Citations formatting is largely controlled using a custom CSL file [`cv/emiz-cv.csl`](cv/emiz-cv.csl).
 You can control things like:
     - The sort order
     - Displaying the year next to citations instead of the citation number
+    - The information presented in a citation for a given type of reference, and how it is styled

-[^1]: Pandoc can [directly accept CSL files](https://pandoc.org/demo/example33/9.1-specifying-bibliographic-data.html), which [save a conversion step](https://retorque.re/zotero-better-bibtex/exporting/pandoc/index.html#use-csl-not-bibtex-with-pandoc) make using a CSL file much clearer.
+[^1]: Pandoc can [directly accept CSL files](https://pandoc.org/demo/example33/9.1-specifying-bibliographic-data.html), which [save a lossy conversion step](https://retorque.re/zotero-better-bibtex/exporting/pandoc/index.html#use-csl-not-bibtex-with-pandoc) from `biblatex` and make using a CSL file much clearer.
+Note that this problem is exacerbated even more when converting to hayagriva, which typst's bibliography generator uses.

 ### Adding Citations